lutrasdebtra/smap-coding-challenge/REPORT.md

 A final suggestion would be for the ConsumptionTimePoints table to have unique time_point fields, and a serialized hash of user measurements.
 Like above the same pros and cons apply, and this would only be useful if the only way this information was accessed is via the time_points themselves.
-Since this is not the case, this ideal was shelved.
+Since this is not the case, this idea was shelved.

 ### Import Method Design